prodhe/scripts/README.md

 Bash script using rsync and hard links between backups to save disk space.
 Can do automatic mounting of devices and add a trailing username for the destination dir.

+## checknet

+Sends a ping, check for packets received and take action if not enough packets went through.
+Waits for a desired time between checks and loops forever.